Key Takeaways

 Pricing: Free

-Google Search Console's Links report shows you which sites link to you, which pages get the most links, and which anchor text is used most — all from Google's own data.
-It's the only tool that shows you exactly what Google sees, which makes it the ultimate ground truth for your link profile.
-After every digital PR placement, we verify the link appears in GSC's index.
-If it doesn't show within 2-3 weeks, we investigate.
+Google Search Console's Links report shows you which sites link to you, which pages get the most links, and which anchor text is used most — all from Google's own link data.
+It is the only tool that shows you exactly what search engines see, which makes it the ground truth for your backlink profile.
+After every digital PR placement, we verify the link appears in the index.
+Use it alongside Ahrefs or Semrush to cross-reference your backlink data and confirm your backlinks are being counted.

 13. Google Alerts

-Best for: Tracking brand mentions and unlinked mentions
+Best for: Tracking brand mentions and unlinked brand mentions

 Pricing: Free

 Set up alerts for your brand name, your CEO's name, your competitors' names, and your target keywords.
 Google emails you whenever new content mentioning those terms gets published.
-For link building, the primary use case is catching unlinked brand mentions — sites that reference you without linking.
-A quick email asking them to add the link converts at a remarkably high rate because they've already demonstrated familiarity with your brand.
-It's also useful for monitoring competitor coverage: when a competitor gets mentioned in a publication, that publication is now a warm prospect for your outreach.
+For the primary use case is catching unlinked brand mentions — sites that reference you without linking.
+A quick email asking website owners to add the link converts at a remarkably high rate because they have already demonstrated familiarity with your brand.
+It is also useful for monitoring competitor coverage: when a competitor gets mentioned in a publication, that publication is now a warm prospect for your outreach.

 14. Screaming Frog

-Best for: Technical link auditing and broken link discovery
+Best for: Technical link auditing, broken link discovery, internal links auditing, disavow links preparation

 Pricing: Free (up to 500 URLs) | £259/year (full version)

-Screaming Frog is a desktop crawler that audits your site's links — internal and external.
-For link building, its main use is identifying broken outbound links on prospect sites.
-If a site you're targeting has broken links to resources in your niche, you can pitch your content as the replacement.
-This "broken link building" tactic has been around for years but still works because most site owners appreciate being told about broken links.
-Screaming Frog is also essential for auditing your own internal links — making sure link equity from your earned backlinks flows properly through your site architecture.
+Screaming Frog is a desktop crawler that audits your internal links and external links.
+For its main use is identifying broken links on prospect sites.
+If a site you are targeting has broken links to resources in your niche, you can pitch your content as the replacement.
+This "broken link building" tactic has been around for years but still works because most site operators appreciate being told about broken links on their .
+Screaming Frog is also essential for auditing your own site internal links — making sure authority from your earned backlinks flows properly through your internal links.
+You can also use it to identify links pointing to 404 pages, helping you set up redirects or disavow as needed.

 15. ChatGPT / AI Assistants